How To Get PR in Denmark After Study

 What are the benefits of Danish PR vs. citizenship?

 PR gives you the right to live and work in Denmark forever.
 But you still keep your original passport.
 Danish citizenship gives you full voting rights and an EU passport.
 You also get access to more public jobs.
-However, to get citizenship, you must give up your old citizenship unless your country allows dual nationality.
+Denmark allows multiple nationality, so whether you can keep your original citizenship depends on the rules of your other country as well.

 Can I apply for PR without a job offer?